samastur/pyimagediet/docs/install.rst

 This part of the documentation covers the installation of pyimagediet.
 The first step to using any software package is getting it properly installed.
-The second step is to configure it which will be covered in next section.

 Distribute & Pip